Jeremzzz/Solar_Panel_System/README.md

 ##  Solar Panel System

-During our 4th year in Polytech Nice Sophia, we had to choose a project and the solar panel system has been choosen because of the differents parts of the subject.
+During our 4th year in Polytech Nice Sophia, we will realize a project.

-<u>Summary</u>
+<underline>Summary</underline>
 <ul><li> Presentation of the project </li>
   <li> Hardware Part </li>
   <li> Software Part </li>